zoeskan/MCB185/course/unit1-calculations.md

 ### String Comparison ###

 Strings are compared alphabetically, sort of.
 They are actually compared by their ASCII values.
-This is why "A" is less than "B" but "B" is less than "a".
+This is why "A" is less than "B".
+But "B" is less than "a" because all lowercase letters have higher ASCII values than uppercase letters.

 ```python
 s1 = 'A'